upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

     cols' = columns sudoku
     blocks' = fmap concat <$> blocks sudoku
 ```
-and alternate way would be to use if `Suodku` was parametrized
+and alternate way would to see this would be if `Suodku` was parametrized
 ```haskell
 getAllValues :: Sudoku -> Sudoku [Int]
 ```
 this tells us that each sudoku element is an array of integers.

-and by this scenerio we can easily validate sudoku if all the elements of sudoku contains exactly 9 values
+and by this scenario, we can easily validate sudoku if all the elements of sudoku contain exactly 9 values
 ```haskell
 -- src/lib.hs